EvanGriffin0/FinancePlannerDRQ/README.md

 #This is a financial budgeting application built using the MERN stack

-#The users can create there own accounts where there individual data will be stored , this data will be available to them once they sing back into there account
+#The users can create there own accounts where there individual data will be stored , this data will be available to them once they sign back into there account

-#Before running go to the server folder and begin the server by using the command "node server.js"
+#Before running the app , go to the server folder and begin the server by using the command "node server.js"

-#Once the server is up and running you can begin the program with npm start
+#Once the server is up and running you can begin the program with "npm start"

 #Once in you can either sign in with any of the three test user accounts i created each containing there own data :
   Username: TestUserOne Password:Password